gx-t/doc/spec.md

 ```
 * All connections are permanent, bidirectional
 * Protocol is based on encrypted structured binary data exchange
-* All data exchange is secure, encrypted using one time session key
+* All data exchange is secure, encrypted, using one time session key
 * Connection is initiated by client board
-* Each board is server and client at the same time and can be a node between levels
+* Each board is server and client at the same time and can take the role of a node between levels
 * Each board has fixed number (256) of server processes and single client process
 * Each data block consists of command and following data
 * Command list is extendable
 * Data block may contain several commands and data, commands may be chained in more complex action
+* The reponse is encrypted with same session key

 ## Protocol Layers
 ```